- Annoucements & Updates

 - Scoring and Review by the HHS Innovates Committee

 In the third phase of HHS Innovates, the HHS Innovates Committee reviews and scores the submissions.
 The highest scoring innovation in each category will move onto the finals.
-Highly meritorious innovations which do not proceed to the finals may be eligible to receive recognition from the Deputy Secretary.
+Highly meritorious innovations that do not proceed to the finals may be eligible to receive recognition from the Deputy Secretary.
 For more information about the scoring criteria, check out the Evaluation and Selection Criteria tab.

 - Showcasing of Innovations and Employee Voting